Shreya111111/Linkscrape/README.md

    - Click on "Compare & pull request" for the branch you just pushed.
    - Fill in the pull request details and submit it.

+## Contributions
+Open for contributions.
+Just clone and follow the installation.
+Create an issue, make changes and raise a PR detailing about the changes made.

+## Future Plans
+- Content based Filtering
+- UI/UX enhancement
+- AI driven tags
+- File extraction in CSV, JSON
+- Adding geolocation
+- Analytical Dashboard

 ## License